 No cost sharing is required

-3. Other Eligibility Requirements In order to be eligible to receive an award, all organizations must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
+In order to be eligible to receive an award, all organizations must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov. when submitting grant proposal.
+Failure to have one will result in technical disqualification.
 Please see Section D.3 for information on how to obtain these registrations.
-Individuals are not required to have a unique entity identifier or be registered in SAM.gov
+Individuals are not required to have a unique entity identifier or be registered in SAM.gov.

 D. Application and Submission Information